 Vinegar and baking soda may bring elementary school science projects to mind, but in reality, they make a great combination for cleaning drains.
 Pour half a cup of baking soda down the drain, and then half a cup of white vinegar.
 You can also heat the vinegar first or follow up the combination with boiling water if it's a really stubborn clog.
 Some homeowners also swear by adding just a little lemon juice to the mix.

 One note: Don't turn to a chemical drain cleaner after you use this method - there could be adverse reactions within your pipes when you mix all these items together.
-Instead, if your drain still isn't clear, call a plumber or use safe drain clean products from Roto-Rooter.
+Instead, if your drain still isn't clear, check out some other drain cleaning resources we offer, call a plumber or use safe drain clean products from Roto-Rooter.